jkfran/jkfran.com/_posts/2022-02-22-running-ubuntu-arm-on-amd64.md

 docker run --privileged --rm tonistiigi/binfmt --install all
 ```

-This simple container will configure your host for you, automatically executing binaries for you using Qemu.
+This simple container will configure your host for you, automatically setting up Qemu for Docker.
 For more details, you can check their [GitHub repo](https://github.com/tonistiigi/binfmt).

  And we are done!
 In this case, I am running an Ubuntu image for ARM64: